 Mark Jenks is vice president and general manager of the 737 program and Renton site.
 He was named to his position in July 2019, leading the production and delivery of the 737 MAX.
 He also leads more than 12,000 employees who support the 737 program.

-Mark Jenks is vice president of the New Mid-Market Airplane (NMA) program at Boeing Commercial Airplanes.
-In this role he will lead all aspects of the development program ranging from the business case to the definition of the production system, services offering and airplane configuration.
+Prior to this, Jenks served as vice president of the New Mid-Market Airplane (NMA) program, leading all aspects of the development program ranging from the business case to the definition of the production system, services offering and airplane configuration.

 From 2014 through late 2017, Jenks served in a variety of 787 program leadership roles ultimately serving as vice president and general manager of the program.
 He led team that designed, built and delivered the 787 Dreamliner family of airplanes.

 Earlier, Jenks was vice president of 787 Airplane Development, with responsibility for derivatives of the 787.
 In that role, he led the development of the 787-9, which was certified and delivered in June 2014, and the launch and definition of the 787-10, the third and longest member of the family.

 Jenks had been part of the 787 family since its earliest days.
 He joined the Sonic Cruiser program in 2001 as director of Technology Integration, with responsibility for identifying and integrating all program requirements for advanced technology.
 From there, Jenks held a variety of key technical and leadership roles throughout the development of the 787, including leading the Wing, Empennage and Landing Gear lifecycle product team.